julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 In summary, the approach is:

-    1 - Decompose the problem in its related inputs and outputs.
+    1 - Decompose the problem and check if all parts were understood (the explicit and implicit, ones), define inputs and outputs.
     2 - Determine (if it's not already in the statement) the procedure.
     3 - Gather some references if the problem involves related knowledge of other areas.
     4 - Implement the solution in Java with comments to explain each part.